au-to-pi-lot/nexari/README.md

 ## Configuration

-1. Copy the `example.env` file to a new file named `.env`:
+1. Copy the `config-example.yml` file to a new file named `config.yml`:
    ```
-   cp example.env .env
+   cp config-example.yml config.yml
    ```

-2. Open the `.env` file and update the values:
+2. Open the `config.yml` file and update the values:
    - Replace `your_discord_bot_token_here` with your actual Discord bot token.
+   - Replace `your_discord_client_id_here` with your actual Discord client ID.
-   - Update `path/to/your/llama/model.bin` with the actual path to your model file.
+   - Update `models/model.bin` with the actual path to your model file.
    - Adjust other settings as needed (see comments in the file for explanations).

-3. The `example.env` file contains explanations for all available settings.
+3. The `config-example.yml` file contains explanations for all available settings.
 Refer to it for more information on configuring your bot.

+Note: The `config.yml` file is gitignored to prevent accidental commits of sensitive information.

 ## Running the Bot